Massively Parallel Proof-Number Search for Impartial Games and Beyond

 DFPN selects the MPN in a depth-first search manner.
 Let $\mathcal{P}$ be a currently explored path consisting of internal nodes leading to the MPN.
 The key idea of DFPN allows one to store only the nodes along $\mathcal{P}$ together with their children while preserving the properties of PNS and staying deep in the tree as long as the MPN is guaranteed to occur there.
 To achieve that, for each node $v$ of $\mathcal{P}$, DFPN maintains two thresholds $pt(v) \in \mathbb{N}_0 \cup \{\infty\}$ and $dt(v) \in \mathbb{N}_0 \cup \{\infty\}$ for its proof and disproof numbers.
 The MPN occurs in the subtree of $v$ if and only if $pn(v) < pt(v)$ and $dn(v) < dt(v)$, where $\infty < \infty$ is interpreted as false.
 Otherwise, DFPN backtracks along $\mathcal{P}$ until it reaches $v'$ that satisfies $pn(v') < pt(v')$ and $dn(v') < dt(v')$, updating the proof and disproof numbers along $\mathcal{P}$.
 DFPN then resumes MPN selection from $v'$.

-We initialize $pt(r)=dt(r)=\infty$ for the root $r$.
+First, set $pt(r)=dt(r)=\infty$ for the root $r$.
 Let $v$ be the currently visited node, $w$ and $w'$ be its children with the lowest and second lowest disproof number, where $w$ is the next node to be selected.
 The thresholds of $w$ are then set as

 The decreased memory consumption of DFPN comes at the cost of increased time complexity since the proof and disproof numbers of some of the previously visited nodes are lost and potentially need to be recomputed.
 To balance this trade-off, DFPN is often combined with a transposition table that maintains previously computed values.